Linearization of transition functions along a certain class of Levi-flat hypersurfaces: Proof of main theorem

 It is easily checked that this condition is equivalent to the existence of $\{a_{j|n, m}\}$ which satisfies $\delta_{n, m}^0( \{(U_j, a_{j|n, m})\} ) = \{(U_{jk}, b_{kj|n, m})\}$, where

 is the coboundary map.
 From the assumption $(iii)$ in Theorem\ref{main_thm}, one can find $\{a_{j|n, m}\}$ which satisfies the condition above.
-In this situation, since the uniqueness of $\{a_{j|n, m}\}$ follows from the compactness of $Y$ and the unitary-flatness of $N$, we can apply Theorem \ref{U} to $\{a_{j|n, m}\}$ and $\{b_{kj|n, m}\}$ to conclude that
+In this situation, since the compactness of $Y$ and the unitary-flatness of $N$, we can apply Theorem \ref{U} to $\{a_{j|n, m}\}$ and $\{b_{kj|n, m}\}$ to conclude that

 Recall that $K$ does not depend on $n$ and $m$.
 From an invariant property $d(\one , N^{\otimes n}) = d(\one, N^{\otimes (-n)})$,

 holds for any $n \neq 0$ if $N$ satisfies $(C_0, \mu, K)$-Diophantine condition.
 By combining these estimates, we obtain the following: \begin{lemma} If $N$ satisfies $(C_0, \mu, K)$-Diophantine condition,